US hikes tariffs on imports of Chinese solar wafers, polysilicon and tungsten products

 China provides a very large share of most of those materials and the United States has been working to secure alternative sources in Africa and other parts of the world.

 Tungsten is another strategically vital metal whose production is dominated by China.
-The U.S. does not produce it.
+The U.S. does not produce it, but South Korea is a potential big supplier.
 It’s used to make armaments and is also used in x-ray tubes and light bulb filaments, among other industrial applications.
+U.S. imports of the metal from China fell to $10.9 million in 2023 from $19.5 million the year before.

 After Beijing announced its ban on exporting gallium and the other materials to the United States, analysts said tungsten was another likely area where China might strike back.